 After seeing the hard drive clock at Alan Parekhs Electronic Projects I just had to make my own.
 I have plenty of old hard drives, microcontrollers and a programmer so it was easy to get started.
+All the drive needs to do is be able to spin, so this is a perfect project for drives that have read/write errors or have otherwise failed.

 Special thanks to the PICList guys for suggesting the PICkit 2 as a replacement for my old, unsupported programmer and other technical questions I had.
 The mailing list is a great resource for anyone wanting to get into the world of microcontrollers.